 As you may know, we are currently launching our updated Basepaws Genetic Report!
 We are so excited to share all that we have learned, as well as many new features of the report.
 One of the sections that we are most excited about is the Chromosome Map, a beautiful visual representation of the genetic similarities of your cat’s DNA.
 Allow us to walk you through the usefulness of this unique feature, so that we may provide some clarity on the newly available information.

-What exactly is Chromosome Painting, and why do I want it?
+What exactly is Chromosome Map, and why do I want it?

-Chromosome Painting is a way of visually representing the entirety of the genetic code information in order to aid in understanding the results.
+Chromosome Map is a way of visually representing the entirety of the genetic code information in order to aid in understanding the results.
 This allows us to quickly understand and communicate exactly which section of your cat’s DNA relates to our pedigreed cat breed database.
-Take a look at an example image of a Chromosome Painting below:
+Take a look at an example image of a Chromosome Map below: